 Getting Started: Journal Prompts

-If you’re new to journaling or not sure what to write about, we put together a list of prompts and exercises to help get your creativity flowing.
+If you’re new to journaling or not sure what to write about, here are some prompts and exercises to help get your creativity flowing.

 Pre-adventure journaling prompts: